CityOfPhiladelphia/standards-docs/site-content/guidelines/content/punctuation-and-formatting.md

 #### Indicate when linking to a website outside of phila.gov
 When you are linking to a website outside of phila.gov check the box that indicates that this website is not part of phila.gov.
 This helps users know they’ll be going to a new website, not a different page on phila.gov.
 For more information visit [technical details on linking](/use/technical-details/css-architecture/#class-names).

+Because we use a .gov domain, it is important not to imply that the City endorses or favors any specific private-sector supplier.
+To avoid this perception, ensure that links to third parties meet a clear user need.
+Never include a link in return for cash or services.
+This includes requests for reciprocal linking.

 #### Repetitive links
 Excessive linking can be confusing and overwhelming.
 If a resource, topic, or organization is referenced multiple times on one page you only need to link to it the first time.
 For example, if you refer to the Office of Property Assessment three times in a content item, link to it the first time but not the second or third times.
 {{% /filter-item %}}